 Resources for help and support

-- The Olo approach offers pregnant women living in socioeconomic hardship access to nutritional follow-up care during pregnancy, including vouchers that can be exchanged for food items (eggs, milk, vegetables), and vitamin supplements, essential for an unborn baby’s proper development.
+The Olo approach offers pregnant people living in socioeconomic hardship access to nutritional follow-up care during pregnancy, including vouchers that can be exchanged for food items (eggs, milk, vegetables), and vitamin supplements, essential for an unborn baby’s proper development.
 This follow-up care, offered by Fondation Olo, is generally provided by a nurse or a nutritionist in CLSCs across Québec and in some community organizations.
-Care providers also help women and their family develop healthy eating habits.
-If you would like to join the Olo program, you must make an appointment with the Olo coordinator at your CLSC.
+Care providers also help pregnant people and their family develop healthy eating habits.
+If you would like to join the Olo program, you must fill in the Ma grossesse form or contact your CLSC.
 To find the contact information for your CLSC, go to the Finding a CLSC section.

 If you would like to find out more about nutrition and healthy eating during the perinatal period, the Fondation Olo website also has a blog with articles, videos, recipes and tools to help you plan and save money while eating well.